pyodide/pyodide/docs/using_pyodide_from_webworker.md

 files as well, though this is not strictly required if `pyodide.js` is pointing to a site serving current versions of these files.
-The simplest way to serve the required files is to use a CDN, such as [pyodide-cdn2.iodide.io][cdn pyodide].
+The simplest way to serve the required files is to use a CDN, such as `https://cdn.jsdelivr.net/pyodide`.
 This is the solution presented here.

 Update the `webworker.js` sample so that it has as valid URL for `pyodide.js`, and sets